 (A) is given a conditional right to intervene by a state or federal statute; or

 (B) has a claim or defense that shares with the main action a common question of law or fact.

 (2) By a Government Officer or Agency.
 On timely motion, the court may permit a state or federal governmental officer or agency to intervene if a party’s claim or defense is based on:

 (A) a statute or executive order administered by the officer or agency; or

 (B) any regulation, order, requirement, or agreement issued or made under the statute or executive order.

 (3) Delay or Prejudice.
 In exercising its discretion, the court must consider whether the intervention will unduly delay or prejudice the adjudication of the original parties’ rights.

-(c) Procedure.
-A person desiring to intervene shall serve a motion to intervene upon the parties as provided in Rule 5.
-The motion shall state the grounds therefor and shall be accompanied by a pleading setting forth the claim or defense for which intervention is sought.
-The same procedure shall be followed when a statute gives a right to intervene.
+(c) Notice and Pleading Required.
+A motion to intervene must be served on the parties as provided in Rule 5.
+The motion must state the grounds for intervention and be accompanied by a pleading that sets out the claim or defense for which intervention is sought.